 Further reading Takeaways From 2019 Ransomware Attacks on MSPs

 This worry isn’t new.
-Federal agencies have been issuing warnings about the rising number of nefarious attacks targeting MSP customers since April 2017, when the Cybersecurity and Infrastructure Security Agency (CISA) issued its first alert on the matter.
+Federal agencies have been issuing warnings about the rising number of nefarious attacks targeting MSP customers since April 2017.
 Since then, the problem has grown and continued to impact channel partners by putting their reputations at risk.
 (After all, would you outsource IT to a cybersecurity professional if it increased the likelihood of being targeted by cybercriminals?)